 Speech-Language Pathologists with earned Master’s degree or above who are working in the medical community.
-Graduate students in their final year of training and have completed a university dysphagia course may attend.
+Graduate students in their final year of training and who have completed a university dysphagia course may attend.
 Registration by other professions will not be permitted.

 Home2 Suites by Hilton, 7616 Highway 70 South, Nashville/Bellevue, Tennessee 37221.
 All courses held on the first floor, Conference Room.
 After registering for a course, a Letter of Confirmation and course agenda will be sent to you.

 Living accommodations are at the discretion of the participant.
 Several hotels are located in close vicinity (1 to 3 blocks) of Home2 Suites.
 A block of rooms is NOT reserved at Home2 Suites.

 Course Registration and Tuition:

 $450.00 tuition and includes lunch and refreshments both days, and a 78-page training manual (lecture powerpoints, scoring forms, report examples, other information) to take home.
 A maximum of 12 participants will be registered per course.
 Participants may register by check, or online using PayPal (you do not have to have a PayPal account).